Family Educational Rights and Privacy Act of 1974

 Fees for Copies of Records

-The fee for an official transcript of the student’s permanent academic record is $10 per copy.
+The fee for an official PLU transcript of the student’s permanent academic record is $10-$15 per copy plus processing fee.

 Right of the University to Refuse to Provide Copies